-Holi, the popular Indian festival of colors, will soon be here on March 13th.
-Children have already started planning for it – the colors they’ll ask mom to buy and the pichkaris they’ll spray their friends with.
+Holi, the popular Indian festival of colours, will soon be here on March 29th.
+Children have already started planning for it – the colours they’ll ask mom to buy and the pichkaris they’ll spray their friends with.
 But aside from all the fun and games, Holi is much loved for one more reason – food!
 So, what comprises food for Holi?

 1. Chana Moong Papdi Chaat